OpenTier/STAIRS/README.md

 * It is designed to support a wide range of devices and use cases from fixed installations to mobile/vehicle-based devices.

 ### 🔑 Available Features
-- Flexible communication between device and cloud using protobuf API
+- Flexible communication between device and cloud using protobuf
 - Real‑time dashboard to visualize device data
 - REST APIs for 3rd party integration or building custom UI
 - Logs and traces for the internal services of the platform